emsesp/docs/MQTT.md

-> [!NOTE]
-> The MQTT information below is based on the latest dev release (currently 2.2.1) so topics and format may differ from previous versions.

-All topics are prefixed with the `Base`, which is defaulted to `ems-esp` and can be written as path, e.g. `home/heating/ems-esp2`.
+All topics are prefixed with the `Base`, which is defaulted to `ems-esp` and forms path of the path.

 ## Outbound Data